Daymarc Foundation

 Application Success Factors

-Given the lack of public application process, organizations interested in receiving support from the Daymarc Foundation should consider:
+Given the lack of public application process, organisations interested in receiving support from the Daymarc Foundation should consider:

-1. Understanding the Foundation's Giving Patterns: Review the foundation's IRS Form 990-PF filings (available through ProPublica Nonprofit Explorer) to identify past grant recipients and understand the types of organizations they support.
+1. Understanding the Foundation's Giving Patterns: Review the foundation's IRS Form 990-PF filings (available through ProPublica Nonprofit Explorer) to identify past grant recipients and understand the types of organisations they support.

-2. Geographic Alignment: The foundation is based in Wayland, Massachusetts, suggesting potential focus on organizations serving the greater Boston/MetroWest area.
+2. Geographic Alignment: The foundation is based in Wayland, Massachusetts, suggesting potential focus on organisations serving the greater Boston/MetroWest area.

 3. Building Authentic Relationships: As a family foundation, decisions are likely influenced by personal relationships and direct knowledge of charitable work.

-4. Demonstrating Impact: Organizations that can clearly articulate their outcomes and impact may be better positioned if they come to the trustees' attention.
+4. Demonstrating Impact: Organisations that can clearly articulate their outcomes and impact may be better positioned if they come to the trustees' attention.

 Key Takeaways for Grant Writers